 Zachary Scarlett is an instructor of history at Northeastern University, where he is also a Ph.D. candidate.
 A specialist of modern Chinese history, Zachary's research ranges from questions about how global discourses are composed and incorporated into protest movements, to an interest in student radicalism in the 20th century.
 Zachary's dissertation focuses on global narrativity in China's Cultural Revolution, for which he conducted research in Beijing in 2010 and 2011.

-Joachim Scharloth is a professor of applied linguistics at the Department of German at the Technische Universität Dresden.
+Joachim Scharloth is a professor Professor of German Studies at Waseda University, Tokyo, Japan.
 His research concentrates on the history of language, socio-linguistics, social movements, as well as discourse semanticsHe is the author of "Sprachnormen und Mentalitaeten.
 Sprachbewusstseinsgeschichte in Deutschland im Zeitraum von 1766 und 1785" (2005) and co-editor of "1968.
 Handbuch zur Kultur- und Mediengeschichte" (2007), as well as "1968 in Europe" (2008).
 His most recent book is "1968.
 Eine Kommunikationsgeschichte" (2011).

 Kristina Schulz is Senior Lecturer for Contemporary History and Migration History at the University of Bern.
 She is a specialist of Western feminist history in comparative perspective and is the author of a book on the French and German WLM: "‘Der lange Atem der Provokation.’
 Die Frauenbewegung in der Bundesrepublik und in Frankreich (1968-1976)."
 Together with Leena Schmitter and Sarah Kiani she published a source and archive guide about the Swiss Women’s Liberation Movement in 2014.
 With Magda Kaspar she is currently preparing an audio archive and interactive website about the feminist movement in Switzerland from the 1970s to the present.